• Skip to primary navigation

 This quick cold noodle salad is made with tender rice noodles, crunchy shredded cabbage and carrots, roasted peanuts and fresh cilantro, tossed in a creamy coconut milk-based dressing.
 It makes a perfect meal for warm weather, so it is a great dish for spring and summer potlucks and gatherings.
 This Thai salad is also an ideal recipe for unexpected guests, because you can throw this salad together at a moment’s notice!

-Thai Noodle Salad Ingredients
+Cold Thai Noodle Salad Ingredients

 Before we get to the recipe, let’s discuss ingredients.
-To make Thai Noodle Salad, you will need:
+To make Cold Thai Noodle Salad, you will need:

-• Noodles: I use thin rice noodles when making this salad recipe.
+• Rice Noodles: I use thin rice noodles when making this salad recipe.
 I love them because they are naturally gluten-free and only take a few minutes to cook.

 • Coleslaw Mix: Using prepared coleslaw mix cuts down the amount of prep time in this recipe and gives the salad a good amount of crunch.